tariqueansari998/ai_conversartions/README.md

 ---
 **AI Chatbot Development with LangChain & HuggingFace**

 Build context-aware AI chatbots using Python, diving into RAG (Retrieval Augmented Generation) and AI Agents.
-We'll explore how to create conversational AI that maintains context and conversation history using LangChain for LLM applications and HuggingFace for NLP models.
+We'll explore how to create conversational AI that maintains context and conversation history using LangChain for LLM applications and HuggingFace & Ollama(running locally) for NLP models.

 # Getting started